iltar/blog-articles/drafts/rethinking-form-development.md

 It makes sense to write a form for this Entity, let the form component do its magic and flush the entity.
 However, as written in my other post, you should probably decouple this.
-So you check your entity and start extracting the fields you need and come to the conclusion that it ahs a slight overhead.
+So you check your entity and start extracting the fields you need and come to the conclusion that it has a slight overhead.
 Why extract a data object that's identical to the entity?

 ## Don't Think Like a Developer